michael-lim/spin-qubit/README.md

 # spin-qubit
 Spin qubit simulation source codes written in MATLAB for research project in Yacoby Group (Feb.
-2015 - Ongoing)
+2015 - Dec.
+2015).

+The two main classes of this repository (qBit and qState) aim to simulate a system of a singleu qubit and furthermore two entangled qubits.